BiTinerary/anEmptyKitchenChair/README.md

 * Prevention of dead links, unavailable content and potential censorship

 ### Why?
-**Everytime** someone rattles off names of an individuals unjustly killed by police, there's always been **one** more name I didn't recognize.
+**Everytime** someone rattles off names of individuals unjustly killed by police, there's always been **one** more name I didn't recognize.
 As result, I always felt the need to know who they were, to know their story.
 When I came across the Washington Posts [data-police-shootings](https://github.com/washingtonpost/data-police-shootings) repo I felt a little less, powerless.
 These are my efforts to make sense of it all.

 Victim, criminal, servant or otherwise.
 This is in dedication of everyone **affected** by the loss of life represented by each headstone above.
 You've kept me awake at night.